The New Lost in Space Has a Lot of Potential But Needs a Little More Time to Find Itself

 Advertisement

 The new Lost in Space hasn’t gotten nearly as much fanfare as Netflix’s bigger endeavors like Stranger Things, Altered Carbon, or Bright—which is a shame, as it deserves a lot of love and attention.
 It’s not perfect, mind you.
 It’s got its stupid moments and filler episodes, and some characters make dumb choices only because the plot needs them to (I’m looking at you, Judy).
 But it’s a solid new beginning for the Robinson family, and the season ends with a lot of promise for where show is headed.
 Hopefully Netflix brings back the show for another season, because it seems like they’ve found something special.
+Lost in Space debuts with all 10 episodes on Netflix April 13.

 Assorted Musings: